EdTosoy/LuminaOS/STRATEGY.md

 If we want to solve a global problem, we solve **E-Waste**.

 - **Silicon-Native**: We compile the desktop shell specifically for the CPU generation (v3/v4) found in Framework laptops.
-- **The "Fluid" Scheduler**: Using Google's R&D in thread management to ensure the UI stays at 120Hz/144Hz even during heavy compiles or gaming.
+- **The "Core-First" Logic**: We prioritize system stability over flashy AI.
+We build a rock-solid, reproducible core before layering agentic automation.
-- **Zero-Bloat Foundation**: By avoiding the "Electron-everywhere" trap of modern OSs, we preserve RAM and CPU cycles for the user's *actual* work.
+- **Zero-Bloat Foundation**: By avoiding the "Electron-everywhere" trap, we preserve RAM and CPU cycles for the user's *actual* work.

 ---